Danbury High School (Texas)

-Danbury High School is a public high school located in the city of Danbury, Texas (USA).
+Danbury High School is a public high school located in the city of Danbury, Texas, United States.
 The school is classified as a 2A school by the UIL.
 It is part of the Danbury Independent School District located in east central Brazoria County.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given a "B" by the Texas Education Agency.